usaid-cs/yesterday-i-learned/java.md

 - ["Good news: private methods in interfaces look like they will make Java 9."](https://stackoverflow.com/questions/27368432/why-does-java-8-not-allow-non-public-default-methods#comment45484226_27369217) - Brian Goetz, one of the guys who's in charge of it in the first place.
 Anyway, with this small addition, it finally makes sense to build classes with mixins, rather than inheritance (see point about multiple inheritance).
 - Refer to objects (`I<> foo = new C<>()`) by their interfaces ("what they do"), not the class ("what they are").
 It's ok if you can't find a good interface to do it with; base class is fine too.
 In general, limit the method scope if possible.
 - You can use `this` in a class and outside a method, e.g. `private final Logger logger = LoggerFactory.getLogger(this.getClass());` (which is very verbose for what it does, but my point stands).
+- You should [almost always program to an interface](https://stackoverflow.com/a/3194500/1558430).
+Yes, [often it is overkill](https://softwareengineering.stackexchange.com/a/159815).
+But at the same time, it is better to be wrong early on and have a way out, than to be wrong later on because it will be a much larger mess of concrete things flying around.

 ## Functions and methods